 We provide a simulator that lets you try out QR code payments in the various flows.

-If you are testing QR code payments initiated by the terminal or initiated by the cash register, our simulator shows a QR code on the terminal and automatically approves the transaction after 15 seconds.
+If you are testing QR code payments initiated by the terminal or initiated by the POS app, our simulator shows a QR code on the terminal and automatically approves the transaction after 15 seconds.